NovamationCEO/nhl-pipeline/README.md

     - Can likely be solved by list of matches.

 - Tie tables together with foreign keys.
 Make sure they're populated in the right order, still.

+- Players are not populated.
+Under what conditions will that information be wanted?